Liu Fangzhou

 On 24 April 2017, she reached her best singles ranking of world No. 127.
 On 16 September 2024, she peaked at No. 429 in the WTA doubles rankings.

+Playing for the China Fed Cup team, Liu has a win–loss record of 1–3.

+Career

 Liu made her WTA Tour debut at the 2014 Shenzhen Open, having been awarded a wildcard into the main draw, but lost to Peng Shuai in the first round.
+She also made her debut in doubles, partnering You Xiaodi.
+The pair lost their first-round match against Monica Niculescu and Klára Zakopalová, who went on to win the tournament.

 Six months later, Liu advanced to the final of the inaugural WTA 125 Jiangxi International Open where she again faced Peng, this time losing in a tough three-set match.

-Playing for the China Fed Cup team, Liu has a win–loss record of 1–3.
+Liu retired from professional tennis in November 2025.